That seemingly innocent faucet drip

 Backed up dryer hose

 Mehmet-Dilsiz/ShutterstockSpring cleaning isn't the only time you should check your dryer vent hose.
 Danny Lipford, a home improvement expert and host of Today's Homeowner TV and Radio, recommends inspecting and cleaning the hose on a regular basis.
 "Neglecting this task makes your dryer work overtime, adding 30 percent to your energy bill.
 You can purchase a $10 dryer vent brush at any home center, remove the built-up lint and start enjoying the savings immediately," Lipford says.
-Don't miss the other maintenance tasks all homeowners should be doing on the regular.

 Cracks and crevices

 Radovan1/ShutterstockRunning the furnace in the winter and the A/C in the summer certainly makes our homes more comfortable, but random cracks and crevices you walk by every day are letting that heat and cool air escape.
 "If you add up all of the cracks and crevices in a home where conditioned/heated air can escape, you'd have the equivalent of a 3x3-foot hole in the wall," says Lipford.
 If you want to pocket around 10 to 15 percent of your energy bill, start by sealing those escape routes.
 Caulk around door and window frames, and use weather stripping and door draft seals.
 Inspect the exterior of the home and seal around any protrusions like hose bibs and vents, Lipford suggests.
+Don't miss the other maintenance tasks all homeowners should be doing on the regular to avoid large costs.

 Lack of insulation